rodprogramdev/100-days-of-code/log.md

 # Day 45: December 30, 2018
 Progress: Reviewed how to make an animated navigation bar, I was able to accomplish finishing the footer section of the page.

+# Day 46: January 1, 2018
+Progress: Still working on the navigation link, applying what I have learned from Jonathan Schemdts course.